 Support your teen to get better sleep

-We sat down with Kane one of our Adventure Therapists to discuss the importance of sleep in adolescence and how best to support the young people in our lives to get better sleep.
+We sat down with Kane one of our Adventure Therapists to discuss the importance of sleep in adolescence and how best to support teens in our lives to get better sleep.
 Here’s what he had to say.

 Why are healthy sleep patterns particularly important for teens, and are there any developmental factors that can affect their ability to get adequate sleep?